 Mr. Driller is all about, well, drilling down in the level and doing it quickly.
 Everything above you can fall on your head if you are not fast enough.
 To complicate matters, you are on a limited air supply and must replenish it regularly with power-ups.

 Mr. Driller may sound simple but when enemies, blocks that require multiple hits to break, AND take away air when doing so, you realize it is indeed not.
 Everything is all colorful and fun, much like most games of this time period.

 This game is cherished by many that play it as it is just clean fun and challenging.
 Mr. Driller has hit many platforms from Dreamcast and Game Boy Color to Windows.
-If you want a physical copy, hit Ebay or Game Gavel, for digital versions check below:
+If you want a physical copy, hit, for digital versions check below:

 - Pokemon Trading Card Game Brings Trading Card Game to Game Boy: Today in History- April 10th, 2000 (67.1%)

 - Customization Rocks PSOne in Gran Turismo: Today in History- May 5th, 1998 (45.3%)